pytroll/pyresample/docs/source/concepts/resampling.rst

-One good part about this algorithm and its simplicity is that it works with any pair of input and output geometries (swath, area, etc) whether the pixels are geographically contiguous or not.
+One good part about this algorithm and its simplicity is that it works with any pair of input and output geometries (swath, area, etc) whether the pixels are topology preserving or not.
 This is not necessarily true for all algorithms.
 This is the oldest algorithm implemented in pyresample and has been adapted in different interfaces to support numpy, dask, and xarray DataArrays.